arthursw/comme-un-dessein-client/README.md

-# CommeUnDessein-client-code
+# Wetu-client-code

-The client code of CommeUnDessein - a collaborative application experiment
+The client code of Wetu - a collaborative application experiment

 Compile:

 `coffee --watch --compile -o js/ coffee/`

+WARNING: Does not compile with coffeescript v2 ; to re-install coffeescript v1 `npm uninstall coffeescript` and `npm install coffeescript@1.12`

 Build: